5 indicted in Wisconsin accused of forced immigrant labor

-MILWAUKEE (AP) — Federal prosecutors indicted five people accused of forcing 14 Mexican immigrants to work in farms in Wisconsin “by means of serious harm and threats of serious harm.”
+MILWAUKEE (AP) — Federal prosecutors indicted five people accused of forcing 14 Mexican immigrants to work in farms in Wisconsin, where they “were victims of a severe form of human trafficking.”

-Prosecutors said in a grand jury indictment unsealed Tuesday that the workers “were victims of a severe form of human trafficking,” had their documents seized to prevent travel and were shielded from detection by being hidden “in buildings and other places.”
-The indictment provides scant details about the abuse the men suffered.
+Prosecutors said in a grand jury indictment unsealed Tuesday that the workers had their documents seized to prevent travel and were shielded from detection by being hidden “in buildings and other places.”
+They were forced to work under the threat of being caused “serious harm,” the indictment read.

+The workers were sometimes denied water during hot days, worked 12-hour shifts six or seven days a week with only 30-minute lunch breaks, and were denied medical care or punished when they sought it out themselves, according to a document prosecutors filed to support the defendants’ detention.

 The indictment alleges the defendants recruited the immigrants, all Mexican men, and got them agriculture work visas under the pretense they would work in Georgia.
 Instead, prosecutors say the defendants brought them to Wisconsin farms, where they worked from July 2016 to Nov.
 10, 2016.